skylar-koningin/cider_install_scripts/README.md

 - pacman-based distros (Tested on Arch Linux)

 # WIP Operating Systems
-- Alpine
 - Gentoo
 - NixOS
 - Slackware
 - Solus
-- Void Linux
+- Void Linux (**WILL POTENTIALLY ONLY WORK WITH GLIBC VOID INSTALLS AS APPIMAGES WONT RUN ON MUSL**)

 ~~literally only here cuz i have them in vms lol~~